x90x90x90x90/lambshank/README.md

 v2.0 new and improved!

-Ditched all reliance on external programs, tidied up the code (thanks fich!) and added pretty colours.
+Ditched all reliance on external programs and added pretty colours.

 ```